Yersinia pestis: Plasmids

 Like Y. pseudotuberculosis and Y. enterocolitica, Y. pestis is host to the plasmid pCD1.
-It also hosts two other plasmids, pPCP1 (also called pPla or pPst) and pMT1 (also called pFra) that are not carried by the other Yersinia species. pFra codes for a phospholipase D that is important for the ability of Y. pestis to be transmitted by fleas. pPla codes for a protease, Pla, that activates plasmin in human hosts and is a very important virulence factor for pneumonic plague.
-Together, these plasmids, and a pathogenicity island called HPI, encode several proteins that cause the pathogenesis for which Y. pestis is famous.
+It also hosts two other plasmids, pPCP1 (also called pPla or pPst) and pMT1 (also called pFra), that are not carried by the other Yersinia species. pFra codes for a phospholipase D that is important for the ability of Y. pestis to be transmitted by fleas. pPla codes for a protease, Pla, that activates plasmin in human hosts and is a very important virulence factor for pneumonic plague.
+Together, these plasmids and a pathogenicity island called HPI encode several proteins that cause the pathogenesis for which Y. pestis is famous.
 Among other things, these virulence factors are required for bacterial adhesion and injection of proteins into the host cell, invasion of bacteria in the host cell (via a type-III secretion system), and acquisition and binding of iron harvested from red blood cells (by siderophores).
-Y. pestis is thought to be descended from Y. pseudotuberculosis, differing only in the presence of specific virulence plasmids.
+Y. pestis is thought to be descended from Y. pseudotuberculosis, DNA studies have found that the two are 83% similar, which is high enough to be considered the same species.
+In 1981 it was proposed that Y. pestis be reclassified as a subspecies of Y. pseudotuberculosis, but the Judicial Commission of the International Committee on Systematic Bacteriology declined to do this because the course of Y. pestis disease is so different than that of Y. pseudotuberculosis, which usually causes a mild diarrhea, that reclassification would generate confusion.

 Proteome

 A comprehensive and comparative proteomics analysis of Y. pestis strain KIM was performed in 2006.
-The analysis focused on the transition to a growth condition mimicking growth in host cells.
+The analysis focused on growth under four different sets of conditions that were designed to model flea and mammal hosts.

 Small noncoding RNA

 Numerous bacterial small noncoding RNAs have been identified to play regulatory functions.
 Some can regulate the virulence genes.
 Some 63 novel putative sRNAs were identified through deep sequencing of the Y. pestis sRNA-ome.
 Among them was Yersinia-specific (also present in Y. pseudotuberculosis and Y. enterocolitica) Ysr141 (Yersinia small RNA 141).
 Ysr141 sRNA was shown to regulate the synthesis of the type III secretion system (T3SS) effector protein YopJ.
 The Yop-Ysc T3SS is a critical component of virulence for Yersinia species.
 Many novel sRNAs were identified from Y. pestis grown in vitro and in the infected lungs of mice suggesting they play role in bacterial physiology or pathogenesis.
-Among them sR035 predicted to pair with SD region and transcription initiation site of a thermo-sensitive regulator ymoA, and sR084 predicted to pair with fur, ferric uptake regulator.
+Among them, sR035 is predicted to pair with the SD region and transcription initiation site of a thermo-sensitive regulator ymoA, and sR084 is predicted to pair with fur, ferric uptake regulator.